kubernetes/enhancements/keps/sig-node/5233-node-readiness-gates/README.md

 ###### Will enabling / using this feature result in increasing size or count of the existing API objects?

+Yes, it will add annotations to Node objects once readiness gates are passed.
+For example: `readiness.k8s.io/NetworkReady: "passed"`.

 ###### Will enabling / using this feature result in increasing time taken by any operations covered by existing SLIs/SLOs?

+It will slightly increase the time it takes for a new node to become fully schedulable, as it must wait for readiness gates to pass.
+This is the intended behavior.

 ###### Will enabling / using this feature result in non-negligible increase of resource usage (CPU, RAM, disk, IO, ...) in any components?

+The new readiness gate controller in `kube-controller-manager` will have a small, fairly constant resource footprint.
+The node-local probing mechanisms may add a small amount of resource usage on each node, but this is expected to be negligible.

 ###### Can enabling / using this feature result in resource exhaustion of some node resources (PIDs, sockets, inodes, etc.)?

+No.

 ### Troubleshooting